Simonig/car-portfolio-vue/README.md

 - "/" Client application
 - "/api/portfolio" return the list of cars, and details about maximum price and minimum price.
 - "/api/porfolio/:id" find a car item by id.
+- "assets/:asset-route" hacky solution for resolving image assets from different domains with cors not enabled, implementation is just for dev purpouse